manoragul014-png/er-patient-monitoring-pipeline/README.md

 - operational reporting and analytics

 ## Project Objective
-Build an **ER Patient Monitoring Pipeline** that ingests patient data, transforms it through an ETL workflow, and stores it in a structured cloud format for analytics.
-The solution uses **Amazon S3**, **AWS Glue**, **Glue Crawler**, and **Prefect** for orchestration.
+The objective of this project is to build an **ER Patient Monitoring Pipeline** that ingests patient data, transforms it through an ETL workflow, and stores it in a structured cloud format for analytics.
+The solution uses **Amazon S3**, **AWS Glue**, **AWS Glue Crawler**, and **Prefect** for orchestration.

 ## Data Architecture
-The architecture (Data flow) used in this project uses different Open source and cloud components as described below:
+The following architecture shows the end-to-end data flow used in this project:

 ![Workflow Diagram](work_flow_diag.png)

 ## ETL Pipeline Explanation
 This AWS Glue ETL pipeline is built for the **Emergency Room Patient Monitoring Project**.
-Its purpose is to read patient data from two Amazon S3 source locations, combine the datasets, transform the data, calculate important patient monitoring KPIs, and store the final output in **Parquet** format in S3.
+Its purpose is to read patient data from two Amazon S3 source locations, combine the datasets, transform the data, calculate key patient monitoring KPIs, and store the final output in **Parquet** format in S3.

 ### 1. Glue Job Initialization
-The pipeline starts by initializing the AWS Glue environment using:
+The pipeline begins by initializing the AWS Glue environment using:
 - **SparkContext**
 - **GlueContext**
 - **Spark Session**